charroux/kubernetes/README.md

 8080 is the port of the web service, while 4000 is the port for accessing the container.
-Test the web service using a web browser: http://localhost:4000
+Test the web service using a web browser: http://localhost:4000 It displays hello.

-Ctr-C to stop the Web Service.
+Ctr-c to stop the Web Service.

-It displays hello.

 Check the containerID: docker ps